The Church preached respect and care for the natural world long before it was cool. This Earth Day, share some of that tradition with your kids.

 - You can also explore Quotes from Church Teaching on Climate Change.
 The quotes cover the papacies of Paul VI through Benedict XVI, as well as major statements from the U.S. Catholic bishops.

-6. Take the Saint Francis Pledge to Care for Creation and the Poor
+6. Take the St. Francis Pledge to Care for Creation and the Poor

 Talking Points: Meeting God in the Natural World